JoshiCodes/DiscordUtils/README.md

 You then can create a new ReactionMessage with the ReactionMessage.Builder.
 With this Builder you can define the message and add the Role Buttons.
 To change the message use `ReactionMessage.Builder#setEmbed`.
-You then can add new Roles using `ReactionMessage.Builder#addButton(String label, String roleId)` If you want, you can change the Type from MULTIPLE to SINGE, wich allows the user to only have one Role per message.
+You then can add new Roles using `ReactionMessage.Builder#addOption(String label, String roleId)` If you want, you can change the Type from MULTIPLE to SINGE, wich allows the user to only have one Role per message.
 You can do that using `ReactionMessage.Builder#setType(ReactionMessage.Type)`.
+There is also the option to use a SelectMenu instead of Buttons.
+To do that, just set the Type to `ReactionMessage.Type.SELECT`.

 For example:
 ````